superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 ## Limitations

-One reason why the LLM approach might struggle with performance is due to the formulation used, where each node is mapped to a sequence of sentences describing its connections.
-This method tends to overload the input text with an extensive amount of information for a single node.
+One reason why the LLM approach might struggle with performance is because it is really hard to encode intricate relation structures with LLMs.
+The approach of creating a string representation of a nodes connections tends to overload the LLMs input with an extensive amount of information.
 LLMs are typically not trained to handle such broad and diverse information within a single context; their strength lies in processing more focused and specific textual information.
+For this reason we should use other approaches instead that were specifically designed to handle relational data, like KGE algorithms.

 While DistMult stands as a simple but powerful tool for embedding KGs, it does come with limitations:
 1. Cold start problem: When the graph evolves or changes over time, DistMult can't represent new nodes introduced later on, or can't model the effect of new connections introduced to the graph.